microsoft/ConditionalAccessforZeroTrustResources/README.md

 - ToolBox folder has a few helper scripts.
 Open the script for furhter information.
 - Workbooks folder has enhanced workbooks to look at CA policies and compliancy as well as a troubleshooing solution for Always-On VPN including a workbook for that.
 - Presentations folder has a few presentations that I have given about CA configured for Zero Trust
+- ConditionalAccessSamplePoliciesTerraform folder holds sample code to be used from GitHub Actions based on Terraform.
+Thanks to Suryendu Bhattacharyya, https://www.linkedin.com/in/suryendub/

 see other readme files in the sub-folders for further details.